project-bluebird/dodo/Specification.md

 **Return value:** A boolean, `TRUE` indicates success.

-**Description:** Reset simulation to the start of the currently running scenario.
+**Description:** Reset simulation to the start of the currently running scenario (if one is running).

 ## Create aircraft